 To promote and encourage domestic crime writing, a national prize for the best deed in the field (so that other media besides literature were eligible) was founded in 1985.
-The Clew of the Year celebrated its 20th anniversary in the spring 2005, with the corpus delicti of the trophy itself , a foot-high wood relief depicting Inspector Palmu, that changes hands annually, plus a diploma thumb-printed in the presence of a police officer and an engraved ceramic plate for keeps.
-More than a dozen international authors – among them Colin Dexter, Patricia Highsmith, Michael Dibdin, Karin Fossum, Håkan Nesser and Henning Mankell –, as well as individual titles, have also received a special commendation awarded usually for sustained excellence and/or significant contribution to the genre.
+The Clew of the Year celebrated its 30th anniversary in the spring 2015, with the corpus delicti of the trophy itself , a foot-high wood relief depicting Inspector Palmu, that changes hands annually, plus a diploma thumb-printed in the presence of a police officer and an engraved ceramic plate for keeps.
+More than 20 international authors – among them Colin Dexter, Patricia Highsmith, P. D. James, Håkan Nesser, Henning Mankell, Fred Vargas and Pierre Lemaitre –, as well as individual titles, have also received a special commendation awarded usually for sustained excellence and/or significant contribution to the genre.
 In 2014 when celebrating the Societys’s 30th anniversary a new diploma for the best debut crime nove was awarded for the first time.

 The Society has gradually developed a publishing series of its own, with centenary celebrations of three cornerstone figures within the genre, Agatha Christie (1990), Dorothy L. Sayers (1993), and Dashiell Hammett (1994).
 Fourthly, there appeared, in collaboration with the Book Studio publishers, a collection of 12 essays by Finnish experts on contemporary crime writers, Murha ei tunne rajoja (”Murder, Unlimited”, 1997), ranging from such versatile authors as Eric Ambler, Patricia Highsmith, Mickey Spillane and Sjöwall-Wahlöö to the new talents of Lawrence Block, Ingrid Noll, Elizabeth George and Jerome Charyn.
 Pulpography (2000) by Juri Nummelin is an extensive study of American pulps published in Finnish translation 1936–89.
 Most recently, for the Society’s 20th anniversary, a herd of 15 crime writers were rounded up to contribute a chapter each for the first ever serial thriller of its kind: Kultainen peura (”The Golden Reindeer”) is a breathless on-the-road cross-country escapade from Lapland to Helsinki involving a heist gone wrong at the Midnight Sun Film Festival.

-Besides literary delights, our stock includes other promotional commodities, such as the official Society T shirts and pins, pillowcases with apt nocturnally sinister titles, and now also postcards.
+Besides literary delights, our stock includes other promotional commodities, such as the official Society T- shirts and bags.

 Why not join yourself?
 Affiliate members are more than welcome, and the annual membership / subscription fee is only 40 euro + postage and handling for overseas customers.